Harrisburg Senators Game Information and Starting Lineup vs. Portland

 CAPITAL BEAT

-The Senators and Portland Sea Dogs play game one of a four-game series tonight at FNB Field.
+The Senators and Portland Sea Dogs play game two of a four-game series tonight at FNB Field.
 It's the only meeting of the season between the teams at FNB Field.

 The two teams play again next weekend at Hadlock Field in Portland.